pasitp-13/data-bootcamp12/README.md

 This is my homework from Data Science Bootcamp Batch 12 by DataRockie.

-Including SQL, R and Python.
+Including Spreadsheets, SQL, R and Python.